64kramsystem/personal_notes/makefile.md

 ### Variables

-Variables are conventonally upper case, and can be referenced with curly braces; they are referenced with `${VAR_NAME}`; missing vars produce an empty string.
+Variables are conventionally upper case, and can be referenced with curly braces; they are referenced with `${VAR_NAME}`; missing vars produce an empty string.

 - `:=` : "simple assignment"; it's evaluated only once;
 - `=`  : "recursive assigment"; it's re-evaluated every time (so changing the value is recognized);